 }

-Approach 2: @PreAuthorize + Custom Service
+Approach 2: @PreAuthorize + custom SpEL service

 @GetMapping("/{orderId}")